ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ICalculationOptions.rst

 ICalculationOptions
 ===================

-.. py:class:: ICalculationOptions
+.. py:class:: ansys.stk.core.stkobjects.aviator.ICalculationOptions

    object

    Interface used to access the calculation options for a procedure or phase.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ICalculationOptions

 Overview
 --------